JustinGOSSES/spoken-floodplain/README.md

 #### Accuracy & Legal Concerns
 Due to the potential decisions made with this data, there will need to be a disclaimer message like on other products with similar data stating that they should only use authoritative and recent data from FEMA before making any engineering or legal decisions.

-# Documentation
-Some functions are starting to be documented in the docs/index.html file
 =======
 ## Contributors
 - Justin Gosses: Ideation, testing on iOS, and JavaScript.